Spontaneous Twin Symmetry Breaking: Vectorlike leptons

 Another advantage of VLL comes from changing RG running of top Yukawa coupling.
 In the minimal model, top Yukawa coupling rapidly drops because of large $SU(3)_c$ gauge coupling.
 If there are additional Yukawa interactions, they compensate negative contributions of gauge coupling and make the pseudo-IR fixed point smaller.
 Consequently, top Yukawa coupling can maintain its strength until $\mu\sim f$.
-We neglect this effect in Fig.\,\ref{fig:final}, so $f$ can have slightly smaller value.
+We neglect this effect in Fig.\,\ref{fig:final}, so $f$ can be slightly smaller value in more precise calculations.

-Charged leptons with large Yukawa coupling can modify Higgs to diphoton signal strength through the loop process.
-We predict less than $2\,\%$ deviation of the partial decay rate of Higgs to diphoton process from the SM value.
-Its smallness is because $W$ boson loop is the dominant contribution compared to fermionic loops in the Higgs to diphoton amplitude, and VLL contributions are basically suppressed by $v_{\rm SM}^2/m_L^2$.
+VLLs with large Yukawa couplings can modify electroweak precision parameters and Higgs to diphoton signal strength through the loop processes.
+We estimate constraints coming from the electroweak precision by using Peskin-Takeuchi parameters $\Delta S$ and $\Delta T$ \,\cite{Peskin:1990zt, Tanabashi:2018oca}.
+Detailed calculations are summarized in the Appendix.\,\ref{app:ST}.
+Numerical results with various parameter choices are described in Fig.\,\ref{ST}.
+Here, we fix $y_{\rm eff}\equiv \left(\frac{1}{2} \sum_i |y_i|^4\right)^{1/4}=1.26$, which should correspond to $y_L$ in Fig.\,\ref{fig:final}.